lairez/binomsums/README.md

 *This is a very preliminary implementation.*
 It is likely to contain bugs.
 It is provided *as is*.
-Do not hesitate to submit bug report of pull requests.
+Do not hesitate to submit bug reports of pull requests.

 License
 -------